Protect Your Business from Rainy Days: Umbrella or Excess Liability Insurance

 For Employment Practices Liability, Professional Liability and Cyber Liability policies, you can usually purchase higher limits on those policies directly, since they are not included under the umbrella and excess policies.

 Umbrella/Excess Liability: Premium Cost

-Many small businesses pay anywhere from $500 to $1,500 annually for a commercial Umbrella/Excess Liability plan.
-However, depending on the size of the business and its industry risks, commercial Umbrella/Excess Liability insurance can exceed $2,500 per year depending on the industry and the benefit amounts selected.
+Many small businesses pay anywhere from $1000 to $3,000 annually for a $1,000,000 commercial Umbrella/Excess Liability policy.
+However, depending on the size of the business and its underlying exposures, commercial Umbrella/Excess Liability insurance can far exceed $3,000 per year, per million-dollar layer.

 No matter the weather, carry your umbrella

-Buying commercial Umbrella or Excess Liability coverage is really just insurance for your insurance.
-If your primary plan doesn’t cover the full liability cost then your Umbrella/Excess Liability is on standby to cover the remaining balance.
-Or if your main coverage has low benefit limits then you can rely on the Umbrella/Excess Liability to kick in the rest of the money.
+Buying commercial Umbrella or Excess Liability coverage is really just buying higher limits for your liability policies.
+If your primary plan doesn’t cover the full amount of the liability claim, then your Umbrella/Excess Liability is on standby to cover the excess amount.

 Getting the right Umbrella or Excess Liability policy will simply give your business extra financial protection.
-If you have any questions or want to learn more about expanding your existing business insurance portfolio, you can certainly talk with a knowledgeable insurance agency that’s familiar with business coverage.
+If you have any questions or want to learn more about expanding your existing business insurance portfolio, you can certainly talk with a knowledgeable business insurance agent.